 Many of the sign clips on this web-site also include speech.
 Sometimes sign and speech are closely co-ordinated and at other times either the sign or the speech may add different things to the total communicative message.
 Local spoken languages were the starting point when we were recording signs for the web-site – mostly we asked questions using speech and the consultant responded with signs.
 Sometimes the signers spoke as they signed and other times they signed in silence.

 So far we have been working with hearing signers, rather than signers who are deaf.
 The reasons behind this lie in the particular nature of these sign languages.
-Whereas sign languages used in Deaf communities operate with little or no connection to speech, these ‘alternate’ sign languages found in Central Australia are used in various contexts by people who also use spoken language.
-Sign is used in everyday conversation for particular cultural reasons.
+Whereas sign languages used in Deaf communities operate with little or no connection to speech, Australian Indigenous ‘alternate’ sign languages are used in various contexts by hearing people who also use spoken language.
+Sign is used in everyday communication for particular cultural reasons.
 Female bereaved kin may use sign to replace speech during mourning, and for this reason it is the women who are assumed to be most knowledgeable about sign.
 All members of the community may use sign to support other modes of communication.
 Sometimes sign replaces speech when talk is not practical or desirable.
 Signs are used in certain types of restricted ceremonies and in other situations where speaking is inappropriate.
 Sign is used when hunting (as noise would scare off prey), when giving directions, and for communication between people who are a long way from each other.
+For some speech and/or hearing impaired individuals sign is the primary mode of communication.

 Sometimes the signers’ hands move too quickly to see the signs – how do I deal with this?